Continuum limit of gauged tensor network states: Introduction

-In this work, we take the continuum limit of gauged projected entangled pair states which leads to gauged continuous projected entangled pair states (gCPEPS) that are the natural generalization of pure matter continuous tensor networks.
-In one spatial dimension we additionally demonstrate that these states reduce to a gauge invariant generalization of continuous matrix product states \cite{Verstraete_2010}.
-Note that the existence of this continuumlimit is particularly relevant in light of the recent proofs that gauged PEPS and MPS are the most general gauge invariant states on the lattice \cite{Kull_Classification_of_matrix_product_states_with_a_local_gauge_symmetry,Blanik_Internal_structure_gauge_invariant_PEPS}.
+In this work, we extend this program of taking continuum limits of tensor network states to the case of gauged projected entangled pair states.
+This leads to gauged continuous projected entangled pair states (gCPEPS).
+Naturally, when the gauge theory coupling constant $g=0$, the proposed state reduces to the conventional CPEPS introduced in \cite{Tilloy_2019} and for such states, it is known that the generating functionals in $D \leq 3$ are convergent if the generating Lagrangian of the state is Gaussian.
+In the same work, it was argued that other cases can be dealt with through usual QFT tricks.
+For example, for non Gaussian generating functionals in $D \leq 3$, one can expand perturbatively around the Gaussian scenario and renormalize the two point function using a UV-cutoff or with the addition of counter-terms in the generating Lagrangian.
+In our case, it is natural to express this perturbative renormalisation in the coupling $g$.
+Alternatively when $D > 3$ or when perturbation theory is not sufficient one can apply a tensor network inspired contraction scheme to iteratively reduce the dimension of the problem down to lower dimensions.
+Note that the existence of this continuum limit is particularly relevant in light of the recent proofs that gauged PEPS and MPS are the most general gauge invariant states on the lattice \cite{Kull_Classification_of_matrix_product_states_with_a_local_gauge_symmetry,Blanik_Internal_structure_gauge_invariant_PEPS}.

 The outline of the paper is as follows.
-In section 2 we start by defining gauged continuous tensor networks, demonstrate their gauge invariance explicitly and demonstrate their relation to the continuous projected entangled pair states from \cite{Shachar:2021vbu, brockt2012continuumlimittensornetwork, Tilloy_2019}.
-In section 3 we focus on the one-dimensional scenario and introduce gauge invariant CMPS.
+In section 2 we start by defining gauged continuous tensor networks in a way that is explicitly Lorentz invariant.
+In subsection 2.1 we explicitly demonstrate gauge invariance of these states and in subsection 2.2 we introduce an alternative representation that is more suitable for computations.
+In subsection 2.3 we discuss a natural simplification in 1 dimension.
+In section 3 we introduce generating functionals and discuss how to compute them for our states.
+More specifically, in subsection 3.1 we focus on states that are perturbatively close (in the gauge theory coupling $g$) to Gaussian continuous tensor networks and in subsection 3.2 we discuss a numerical method that is valid more generally.
+Throughout these sections we discuss renormalization where relevant.
 Finally, in section 4 we demonstrate that gauged continuous PEPS are really the continuum limit of sequences of discrete gauged tensor networks.
 To do this we start in subsection 4.1 with a brief review of the relevant pure matter tensor networks on the lattice.
 In subsection 4.2 we demonstrate how to gauge those and finally in subsection 4.3 we take the continuum limit.